-In two deals that cement its media partnerships for nearly the next decade, the National Basketball Association selected its two current partners, Walt Disney’s ESPN and Time Warner’s Turner, to carry its games through the 2024-2025 season as well as transmit them in greater fashion through digital means.
+In two deals that cement its media alliances for nearly the next decade, the National Basketball Association selected its two current partners, Walt Disney’s ESPN and Time Warner’s Turner, to carry its games through the 2024-2025 season as well as transmit them in greater fashion through digital means.
 In ESPN’s case, the league has agreed to work with the sports-media juggernaut to create a broadband-only offering in which it would take an equity stake.

 The pacts are the league’s first major media deals struck under Adam Silver, the executive who became commissioner in February.
 For both Disney and Time Warner, the agreements ought to be taken as signs of stability.
 The NBA deal brings ESPN resolution to what is likely to be its last major rights negotiation for several years, and the pact continues what has been a major linchpin of Turner’s programming at a time when the unit is being scrutinized by its corporate parent.